Tando Muhammad Khan

-It is the 95th largest city of Pakistan, according to 2017 census.
+It is the 95th largest city of Pakistan, according to the 2017 census.
 It has a railway station on the Badin–Hyderabad Branch Line.

 History

-Tando Muhammad Khan was founded by Mir Muhammad Khan Talpur Shahwani, who died in 1813.
+Tando Muhammad Khan was founded by Mir Muhammad Khan Talpur, who died in 1813.

 During the British period, it was a seat of assistant collector.
 Its status was changed to Municipality in 1856.

 Tando Muhammad Khan was carved out of Hyderabad district in April 2005 by then adviser chief minister of Sindh, Mir Ali Nawaz Khan Talpur.